zlintian/Genomic-analysis/README.md

 LBCW1_recoded_lifted.map and LBCW1_recoded_lifted.ped are what we need.

-how many SNPs in the unlifted file?
-All of them are shown as #Deleted in new?
+check how many SNPs in the unlifted file.
+In my file, all of them are shown as "#Deleted in new".

 :) Thanks to Yang.